-Many varieties of trusts exist and it is important to understand how each may affect your desired goals.
+Many varieties of trusts exist, and it is essential to understand how each may affect your desired goals.

 The Basic Will:

 This document is simple and basic.
 It generally provides everything be transferred from one spouse to another in the event of death.
 This is often referred to as a “sweetheart will” The pour-over will: This will is used in conjunction with a “living trust.”
 This allows for any specific asset not mentioned in the will to “pour over” into the trust and to be distributed as the trust dictates.

 A common approach is for spouses to leave assets to one another and in the event of no surviving spouse, the trust steps up and gains control of the assets.
 This approach may benefit the situation where minor children are survivors.

 This will allows for the creation of a trust to eliminate taxation on the first death of a married couple.
 The assets are placed in a credit shelter trust and are still available for the use of the surviving spouse.
 The beneficiaries of the trust are generally the heirs of the marriage.